 When it comes to treating alcoholism in Los Angeles, there is no one-size-fits-all cure.
 It depends on the person’s risk of experiencing severe withdrawal symptoms, need for inpatient treatment, and more.
 Today, one can consider residential treatment, outpatient treatment, or family and behavioral therapies.
 In some cases, Naltrexone, Campril, Antabuse, Topiramate and Disulfiram are a couple of drugs prescribed to reduce continued drinking behavior in recovering patients.

-Is Alcohol Detox Dangerous?
+Is Alcohol Treatment Dangerous?

 Alcohol detox is recognized as a preparatory step before enrolling in a longer treatment program.
-In most cases, alcohol detoxification is not dangerous as it can be safely performed at both inpatient and outpatient facilities.
-Although round-the-clock medically-assisted alcohol detox can help reduce some of the negative side effects a patient may experience, certain symptoms are unavoidable.
+In most cases, alcohol detoxification is not dangerous, as it can be safely performed at both inpatient and outpatient facilities.
+Although round-the-clock medically-assisted alcohol detox can help reduce some negative side effects a patient may experience, certain symptoms are unavoidable.
 For example, individuals may experience acute withdrawal symptoms like profuse sweating, vomiting, body tremors, convulsions, auditory/visual hallucinations, anxiety, hypertension, or heart failure.

 After the initial phase of alcohol detox, the patient’s brain should slowly regulate and restore normal functioning.
 During this early abstinence phase, some patients may experience post-acute withdrawal symptoms such as depression, mood swings, diminished appetite, insomnia, or restlessness.